 Anybody lucky enough to be living in Montana might view all the concern about air pollution as a mystery.
-It is different when you find yourself located in a metropolitan area, where you are able to see the air, and it is hard to even take a deep breath.
+It is different when you find yourself located in a metropolitan area, where you can see the air, and it is hard to even take a deep breath.
 A lot of the world is filled with air pollution, and even locations that don’t seem to have any, are getting it from the rest of the world.

-The air is loaded with things that are bad for people, such as carbon monoxide, sulfur dioxide, nitrates, lead, ozone, secondhand tobacco smoke and particulate matter.
-This is actually a catch-all phrase for something which has many origins, like road dust, the generation of power, emissions from vehicles as well as many industrial emissions.
+The air bleak. with things that are bad for people, such as carbon monoxide, sulfur dioxide, nitrates, lead, ozone, secondhand tobacco smoke and particulate matter.
+This is a catch-all phrase for something which has many origins, like road dust, the generation of power, emissions from vehicles as well as many industrial emissions.
 They could be from volcano’s, mold, forest fires, pollen’s, and many other sources that make the air slightly dirty.

-It’s not possible to smell it, you can’t see it, but if the air is polluted you’ll find it present in large quantities – carbon monoxide.
-It’s traceable back to the combustion process in vehicles that run using gasoline, and the smoking of cigarette’s.
+It’s not possible to smell it, you can’t see it, but if the air is polluted, you’ll find it present in large quantities – carbon monoxide.
+It’s traceable back to the combustion process in vehicles that run using gasoline, and the smoking of cigarettes.
 It is harmful to the body, as it reduces the level of oxygen, and high enough concentrations are fatal.

-People living near to a busy road have a greater chance of dying from a cardiovascular disease, such as a heart attack.
+People living near to a busy road have a higher chance of dying from a cardiovascular disease, such as a heart attack.
 The life expectancy of individuals dwelling in the worst-polluted cities of the US will be cut by 2 to 3 years, directly as a result of the pollution carried in the air.

-In locations where the particle pollution is in increased concentrations, there are definitely more admissions to hospitals for various cardiovascular and pulmonary diseases.
+In locations where the particle pollution is in increased concentrations, there are more admissions to hospitals for various cardiovascular and pulmonary diseases.
 Life expectancy will be reduced by several years due to living in places where the particle pollution is elevated.